 In this country, EDS is used by about 33% of the population.
 There is no mandatory electronic signature format.
-The current Electronic Transactions Act is applied throughout the Union of Australia and in all cases where a signature of an individual is required.
+The current Electronic Transactions Act is applied throughout the Union of Australia and in all cases where the signature of an individual is required.
 The person must necessarily give consent to the use of this method of certifying the document.

 Restrictions in practice relate to cases where the person who has received an electronic signature does not confirm its compliance with the prescribed identification requirements, as well as if the signing of the document requires a witness.
-Also, EDS will not be accepted if an act of a state body or the Law establishes the requirement of handwritten signature.
+Also, EDS will not be accepted if an act of a state body or the Law establishes the requirement of the handwritten signature.

 The legality of electronic signatures in DigiSigner

 DigiSigner is a service with the help of which you can sign documents remotely from anywhere in the world.
-It is possible to put your own signature, leave details, as well as add already prepared files with signature.
+It is possible to put your signature, leave details, as well as add already prepared files with signature.

 To do this, you need to log in to the site, and then add a document that requires a signature via the “Upload Document” button.

-A document will open and you need to scroll to the place where the signature is required.
+A document will open, and you need to scroll to the place where the signature is required.
 Here we click the left mouse button.
 A pop-up window opens with the choice of the desired signature.

-You can sign using the mouse or touchpad, enter the name and surname, as well as download the finished signature scans or take a picture on the webcam.
+You can sign using the mouse or touchpad, enter the name and surname, as well as download the complete signature scans or take a picture on the webcam.
 Details will appear in the specified location in the document.
 Size can be changed with the mouse.